 All of us at the Morgantown Museum Commission, Morgantown History Museum and Friends of Morgantown History Museum hope that you will visit the museum during the upcoming Main Street Morgantown event Arts Walk, Friday, October 7, 2016.
 The museum has participated in this event going back to our beginning in 2006, when we were located upstairs in a very tiny 400 sq. foot display space.
 Every year we have had a different offering for the public during this great event.
 This year we will present a new collection owned by Jim Brown, of Morgantown.
 Jim grew up in Preston County and has had a strong interest, during his life, in the M&K Railroad and Oak Park.
 Oak Park was built in 1909 and was operated by the Elkins Coal & Coke Company, and located on the M&K RR line near the community of Bretz, in Preston County.
 Folks came from all over the region -from WV, PA and MD to enjoy the park.
 To learn more about this, come to the museum located at 175 Kirk Street, on October 7th, from 6:00-9:00pm.
 If you haven't had a chance to see the fascinating M&K RR exhibit, you can view it at the same time.
 In addition to the Oak Park photo display, we will be serving refreshments for your enjoyment.

-The M & K Railrod exhibit has been extended until after the week of Thanksgiving.
+The M & K Railrod exhibit has been extended indifinitly to co-inside with our Christmas exhibit.

 Where: Lakeview Resort (Cheat Lake) Date: August 4, 2016 (Thursday) Time: 6:00pm - 9pm Event Includes: Food Tasting and Judging from ten Morgantown professional chefs, representing fine Morgantown restaurants.
 There will be a cash bar; auction; music by Jenny Wilson Trio.
 This is the Best Chef Cook-Off IV - all the previous cook-off events were very successful and a great deal of fun ---for the particpants - and the competing chefs.
 Cost: $25 per ticket Tickets may be purchased at the Morgantown History Museum, 175 High Street, Morgantown, WV.
 Or call for further information: 304-319-1800.